Set up and Locate.

 There are over 200 species of solitary bee that have different breeding periods from spring until the end of summer.

-Female bees, after emergence and mating, will seek suitable nest sites to lay their eggs.
+Female bees, after emergence and mating at the start of the season (when temperatures start to go above 14 C), will seek suitable nest sites to lay their eggs.

-Those that look for natural cracks, crevices and hollows will use the tunnels in the hive.
+Those that look for natural cracks, crevices and hollows will use the tunnels in the hive, most commonly types of Mason Bee that use mud to create the cells for the larvae.

 They will gather pollen and nectar to supply each egg that they lay until the tunnel is full.